OfficeDev/microsoft-teams-library-js/apps/typed-dependency-tester/README.md

 ## Troubleshooting

-- If you see an error that is unrelated to types during the `pnpm build` check to make sure you have installed and built the `teams-js` package by running `pnpm i` and `pnpm build` from the root repository
+- If you see an error that is unrelated to types during the `pnpm build` check to make sure you have installed and built the `teams-js` package by running `pnpm i` and `pnpm build` from the repository root.